BINF-GSC/Hackathon_Outline/README.md

 2. Hackathon Expectations
    - You are not required to use Nextflow but it is recommended, projects that use it will have an advantage in the competition
    - If you have a different preferred workflow language like Snakemake you are free to use that as well, this will be given the same weight as Nextflow
-   - We would like to see you create your pipelines from scratch but you are free to use publicly available pipelines as guides you are not permitted to use these in whole.
-Please indicate in the comments at the top of your pipeline those publicly available pipelines you referenced the most.
+   - You must create your pipelines from scratch.
+However, you are free to refer to publicly available pipelines as guides.
+Any direct plagiarism will result in disqualification from the competition.
+Indicate in the comments at the top of your pipeline those publicly available pipelines you referenced the most.